-Article 450 of Regulation 2013/575/EU requires the disclosure of quantitative information on remuneration broken down between senior management and members of staff whose actions have a material impact on the risk profile of the Bank.
-For the purpose of this disclosure we have assumed that the latter category consists of other Code staff as defined in the Remuneration Code.
+The PRA Rulebook requires the disclosure of quantitative information on remuneration broken down between the Board in its supervisory capacity; senior management and members of staff whose actions have a material impact on the risk profile of the Bank.
+For the purpose of this disclosure, we have assumed that the latter category consists of other Code staff as defined in the Remuneration Code.